Giovanni Montemauri: Professional career

 On 10 January 2023, he was named in Italy A squad for a uncapped test against Romania A.

 In June 2022, he was named in Italy Sevens squad for the 2022 Rugby World Cup Sevens European Qualifier.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring..

 He was named to Italy squad to participate in the 2025 Tour of Namibia and South Africa.